 The fact that the water we consume is not clean isn’t news to anyone, being no mystery behind the fact that each time we drink tap water we actually ingest a wide variety of contaminants.
 Although public water suppliers generally do their best to provide clean water for their customers, this doesn’t happen due to a wide variety of problems, the water that comes out of the taps smelling and tasting bad, and being dangerous to consume.

 Water filters use various types of technologies designed to capture certain impurities in the water.
-Reverse osmosis is one of the most popular technologies that is based on a rather simple process that occurs naturally.
+Reverse osmosis is one of the most popular technologies that are based on a rather simple process that occurs naturally.
 These filters include a semipermeable membrane that captures large molecules and particles from the water.
 Usually, a reverse osmosis filter is paired with a sediment filter that retains sediments, rust, and calcium carbonate.
 In addition, these units also include an activated carbon filter that eliminates chlorine to prevent it from affecting the membrane.
 These combinations extend the lifespan of the RO filters and maximize their performance as well.

-Health Benefits Provided by These Filters
+Health Benefits Provided

 These water filters are gaining a rapid popularity due to their high efficiency and effectiveness.
 But with so many different types of water filtration methods out there, it can be hard to understand what makes reverse osmosis such a great option to go with.
 To enlighten you, we will list the health benefits of drinking reverse osmosis water:

 - Removal of sodium